Skip to content

 Foundation Year entry

-If you are a UK student and do not meet the entry requirements for this course, you may be nominated on to our Foundation Year in Clinical Sciences and Medicine programme.
+If you are a UK student and do not meet the entry requirements for this course, our Foundation Year has a route to Pharmacy MPharm (Hons).

 If you are an international student and do not meet the entry requirements for direct entry onto this course, you may be interested in our International College.